Go on a Divine Char Dham Yatra

-By late April, once the snow at the foothills of the Himalayas starts clearing, a massive crowd of pilgrims is seen flocking around the four great temples in India, popularly known as the Char Dham Yatra.
-Every year the region has 17% of Hindu devotees visiting.
+By late April, once the snow at the foothills of the Himalayas starts clearing, a massive crowd of pilgrims is seen going on the Chardham tour.
+They are seen flocking around the four great temples in India, popularly known as the Char Dham Mandir.
+Every year the region has millions of Hindu devotees visiting.
 The destination is located at a relatively higher altitude of the Garhwal region.
 Do you want to visit this beautiful spiritual place?
-Divine Kailash has safe yatra packages - even during COVID-19.
+Divine Kailash offers a safe Chardham yatra tour package - even during COVID-19.

-These ancient temples mark the four great holy rivers of our country:
+These ancient temples, Badrinath, Kedarnath, Gangotri, and Yamunotri mark the four great holy rivers of our country:

 - The Yamuna, which originates in the Yamunotri glacier.